Donkey Kong Bananza: Music

+The Bananza soundtrack features 229 tracks, with a runtime of eight hours and 36 minutes.
 The composers included Kubo, Daisuke Matsuoka, Reika Nakai, Yuri Goto, and Tsukasa Usui.
 Kubo said they aimed for a soundtrack with "a wide range of expression", and used music to immerse the player and establish each layer's atmosphere.
 The composers sought to suit both fast-paced destruction and methodical exploration, as they felt it would become tiring if all the music was high energy.
 They split level themes into parts and adjusted them to reflect the player's surroundings.
 Kubo decided to tie music to the animal transformations, similar to how the music changes in Super Mario games when Mario obtains certain power-ups.

 Bananza features several songs performed by Kidd.
 Some songs are slower, while others are more energetic or performed in a rap-like fashion.
 At Motokura's request, Kubo wrote songs for each transformation.
 They feature fictional languages, as Kubo wanted to emphasize the action rather than the lyrics.
 He drew inspiration from different genres to evoke the feeling of each animal.
 The gorilla transformation theme mixes African, rock, and electronic dance music, while the zebra draws from Latin music and the ostrich mixes rock and pop.
 Takeda provided background vocals for each.
 The main theme, "Breaking Through (Heart of Gold)", is a ballad summarizing Bananza.
 Kubo wrote it as if it was a retrospective of Donkey Kong and Pauline's adventures and incorporated the melody of the original Donkey Kong theme to tie the franchise's past and future together.

 Kubo wanted to retain the variety of previous Donkey Kong soundtracks, balancing upbeat and somber, atmospheric music.
-Though the Rare composers David Wise and Grant Kirkhope were not involved, Bananza features compositions from their soundtracks, including Donkey Kong Country, Donkey Kong Country 2 (1995) and Donkey Kong 64.
+Though the Rare composers David Wise, Eveline Novakovic, and Grant Kirkhope were not involved, Bananza features compositions from their soundtracks, including Donkey Kong Country, Donkey Kong Country 2 (1995) and Donkey Kong 64.
 Kirkhope was amused that Bananza includes a remix of Donkey Kong 64s "DK Rap", which he called "the worst rap track in the history of rap tracks".
-Kubo said the composers prioritized original material and briefly ignored that Bananza was a Donkey Kong game to write new music, but used rearrangements throughout.
+Kubo said the composers prioritized original material and briefly ignored that Bananza was a Donkey Kong game to write new music, using rearrangements sparingly.
+Some new themes incorporate motifs from the Donkey Kong Country soundtrack, such as the final level's heavy metal music including the refrain of Wise's "Aquatic Ambience".

+Release

+Nintendo released Donkey Kong Bananza on July 17, 2025, although copies had circulated by July 14.
+It was the first original Donkey Kong game since Tropical Freeze.
+Radio Times wrote that Bananza was released amidst a broader effort by Nintendo to reestablish Donkey Kong as a major franchise, alongside Donkey Kong's role in The Super Mario Bros.
+Movie, a themed area at Super Nintendo World, and a reported film adaptation with Universal Pictures.